 The expert witness has to be somebody that’s willing to say that he takes these kinds of cases.
 He or she takes these kinds of cases because they want the system to be better.
 They want people like you to recover.
 That way, the system is made honest, and people that caused the injury are made to bear the burden of that injury, not walk away and leave it on the taxpayers to pay for later.
 That’s the kind of reason that we have experts.
 They are expensive.
 We bear the burden of those expert witnesses, and we take the chance that if we don’t recover on your behalf we have to absorb that cost.
 We pay all the expenses of the case, and we take all the risk in the case.
-If you have other questions like this, please feel free to call me or call my office here in Cheyenne, Wyoming.
+If you have other questions like this, please feel free to contact our Wyoming personal injury law firm in Cheyenne.

 People often ask me whether or not it’s a good idea to take the first offer.
 They call me up and say, look, we’ve got this first offer.
 It is never a good idea to take the first offer from the insurance company.
 Something else that the insurance company knows very well is that personal injury trial lawyers such as me pay for themselves because the recoveries are often two to three times more than the first offer just by having an attorney on the case.
 They don’t want you to go to an attorney, so they’ll give you a first offer.
 After that, if you want substantial money and need substantial money for your future, then you need a trial lawyer that’s going to get that money for you.
 You get every dime of it.